Connectivity structure and dynamics of nonlinear recurrent neural networks: Random-mode model

 \subsection{Definition of the random-mode model}

 Both the singular-value spectrum and, as we will show later, the overlaps of the left and right singular vectors of the \textit{Drosophila} connectome deviate from the predictions of an i.i.d.\ coupling matrix.
-We therefore introduce the random-mode model, a generative model for coupling matrices that allows us to capture these properties within a random-matrix ensemble.
+We therefore introduce the random-mode model, a generative model for coupling matrices that allows us to capture these properties within a random-matrix ensemble (Fig.~\ref{fig:ldr_cartoon}).

-The random-mode model has the same mathematical form as an SVD, but is a statistical generative process for $\bm{J}$ rather than a linear algebraic decomposition of it.
+The random-mode model has the same mathematical form as an SVD, but is a statistical generative process for $\bm{J}$ rather than a matrix factorization.
 The model generates a coupling matrix of the form